Sahej Rahal

 So, I ask you my friend, how shall you sing to the future?

-Sahej Rahal, FINALFOREST.EXE, 2021, Audio Reactive AI simulation Game, edition of 4 + 2 APs
+Sahej Rahal, FINALFOREST.EXE, 2021, audio reactive AI simulation, edition of 4 + 2 APs

 The work was produced with the friendly support of Akademie der Künste & E.ON foundation / Human-Machine fellowship by the JUNGE AKADEMIE & VISIT